symfony/symfony-docs/debug.rst

 .. tip::

-    If you disable the PHP caches, don't forget to revert after your debugging session.
+    If you disable the PHP caches, don't forget to revert these changes after your debugging session.

 Some IDEs do not like the fact that some classes are stored in different locations.
 To avoid problems, you can either tell your IDE to ignore the PHP